December 4, 2019 • In Electrical • 4 Min Read

 If you would prefer to leave it to the pros, you can count on GEM to help you.
 GEM’s Electricians are highly experienced and equipped with the latest tools to help you locate your C-wire.

-GEM will walk you through the process, from appointment booking to locating next steps to get your smart thermostat installed.
+GEM will walk you through the process, from appointment booking to locating the next steps to get your smart thermostat installed.
 From on-time arrivals to factory-authorized installers, we make sure that you are getting the very best in electrical service.

 If you have confirmed that your thermostat has a C-wire, then you are in good shape.
 Next up, choose what smart thermostat you would like installed in your home.
 There are a number of brands to choose from, each with different features to choose from, including: